tacobayle/aviVmc/README.md

 - Create NSX-T policy Group for Jump host, Controller and Virtual Services
 - Create NSX-T Service for Virtual Services (only HTTP (tcp/80 and tcp/443) and DNS (udp/53))
 - Create NSX-T Gateway Policies for Jump host, Controller and Virtual Services
-- Create a yaml variable file - in the jump server
-- Call ansible to run the opencart config (git clone)
 - Call ansible to do the Avi configuration (git clone)

 ## Run the terraform: